cwinkelmann/deepfaune/README.md

 ---

-# 2. DOWNLOADING DEEPFAUNE MODEL PARAMETERS (unavailable - in progress)
+# 2. DOWNLOADING DEEPFAUNE MODEL PARAMETERS (not available - in progress)
 ---
 Download the model parameters inside the folder where you can find `deepfauneGUI.py`: